 He pitches the solution, but he’s shut down.
 There’s no money for it.
 Justin and his team are left to make do with their old, dysfunctional systems.

-There’s a happy ending to this story, but it’s proof of a common problem: Maintenance often loses the battle for budget.
+This story has a happy ending but it’s proof of a common problem: Maintenance often loses the battle for budget.

 A battle plan